gingko-extensions/html-filter/README.md

 ### With Violentmonkey

-1. Install the `violentmonkey` extension
+1. Install the `violentmonkey` extension for your browser
-2. Create a new script in the its dashboard
+2. Create a new script in its dashboard
 3. Copy the contents from `examples/violent-monkey.js` into the script
 4. Load the gingko-app homepage
 5. Enjoy